rafjagger/pd-touch/README.md

 ```
 - buy and install touch-osc on your smartphone
 - download touch-osc editor to your computer
-- upload iosx.touchosc to your smartphone (build on iPhone-Xr)
+- upload iosx.touchosc via touch-osc editor to your smartphone (build on iPhone-Xr)
 - put the pd-touch folder in puredata path
 - open master.pd (install required externals) and follow the
   project-instructions